 The pension solution may provide for higher contributions.

-Statutory minimum interest rate on mandatory portion of retirement savings: 1% p.a.
+Statutory minimum interest rate on mandatory portion of retirement savings (as at 2022): 1% p.a.

 Early drawing of LOB pension: The respective pension fund regulations apply; pension reductions apply.